 Is Stranger Things Appropriate for Kids Under 14?

-If younger children have enjoyed the series so far (I have one in my own house who is a big fan), I would caution parents to watch with them or preferably screen it before hand to see if they can handle some of the darker elements and scenes.
-Losses of favorite characters may be hard emotionally for some.
+If younger children have enjoyed the series so far, I would caution parents to watch with them or preferably screen it before hand to see if they can handle some of the darker elements and scenes.
+Seeing favorite characters injured or dead may be emotionally hard for them.

 Violet